How I Got Started with Cake and Cupcake Decorating

-When I was 13, the top spot on my Christmas list belonged to one item only: the “Martha by Mail” Cake Decorating Kit.
-I’d seen an advertisement for it in one of my mother’s issues of Living and instantly had stars in my eyes.
+When I was about 13, the top spot on my Christmas list belonged to the “Martha by Mail” Cake Decorating Kit.
+I’d seen an advertisement for it in one of my mother’s issues of Living and had stars in my eyes.

 Fifty-two pieces of cake decorating essentials, including pastry bags, an Ateco tip set, rose nails, gel coloring, and spreading spatulas, all wrapped up in a shiny storage box.
 Be still my heart!

-While I had grand visions of reproducing one of the glorious magazine cakes, my first attempt that year was a hot mess.
+While I had visions of reproducing one of the glorious magazine cakes, my first attempt that year was a disaster.
 The layers were lopsided, my flowers droopy, and the frosting riddled with chocolate crumbs.
 Apparently, “crumb coats” are important.
 Live and learn.

-Almost 20 years later, the kit is going strong and I’ll still find any excuse I can to pull out a pastry bag.
+Several decades later, the kit is going strong.
+I’ll find any excuse I can to pull out a pastry bag.

-Aside from teaching me an array of fancy piping techniques, the kit also introduced me to the wonderful world of buttercreams.
-Over the years, I’ve tried so many recipes looking for a “perfect” dyeable vanilla frosting to top my cakes and cupcakes (and am often asked to share my favorites).
+Aside from teaching me an array of piping techniques, the kit also introduced me to the wonderful world of buttercream.
+I’ve tried so many recipes looking for a “perfect” dyeable vanilla frosting to top my cakes and cupcakes, and am often asked to share my favorites.

 American Buttercream (ABC)

 American Buttercream is the first frosting I ever learned to make, way back when I was churning cakes out of my lightbulb-powered Easy Bake Oven (like a boss!).

 A basic mixture of butter (or shortening), confectioner’s sugar, and a splash of milk or cream, it’s a recipe that keeps well, pipes like a dream, and is easy to modify.

 If I have a beef with ABC, it’s the sweetness level.
 For me, a little bit of this frosting goes a long way.